openstack/ironic/doc/source/admin/drivers/irmc.rst

 The UEFI secure boot can be configured by adding ``secure_boot`` parameter, which is a boolean value.
 Enabling the secure boot is different when Bare Metal service is used with Compute service or without Compute service.
-The following sections describes both methods:
+The following sections describe both methods:

 * Enabling secure boot with Compute service:
   To enable secure boot we need to set a capability on the bare metal node